2021 Back-to-School Guide for Pennsylvania Public School Students

 What’s New?

-Promising practices: Our fact sheet Promising Practices to Build Antiracist and Affirming School Communities has an expanded list of concrete steps schools can take to create affirming educational environments.
-Learn more about the ways restorative justice practices (adopted from the knowledge and cultures of some Indigenous peoples) can be used in schools and about how to address racially biased, subjective school discipline that denies Black and Brown students educational opportunities and pushes them toward systems of control and incarceration.
+Check out our linked resources to learn more about the ways restorative justice practices and polices (adopted from the knowledge and cultures of some Indigenous peoples) can be used in schools, and about how to address racially biased and subjective school discipline that results in Black and Brown students being denied educational opportunities and pushed towards systems of control and incarceration.
 Make sure every member of the school community knows their rights and how to interrupt racism.

 Back-to-School Basics: